Is your website secure? If not then this website security checklist will help you to secure your website.

 Website Security Checklist – How to Secure Your Website in 2023

 Cybersecurity is never a one-size-fits-all solution, and you need different solutions for each cyber threat.
-For example, if you want to stop Man-in-the-middle attacks, you need a solution that secures the communication between browser and user’s device.
+For example, if you want to stop Man-in-the-middle attacks, you need a solution that secures the communication between the browser and the user’s device.

 A secure Socket Layer (SSL) helps in establishing the HTTPS protocol.
 It is a certificate that uses encryption to protect the communication between a browser and a user’s device, preventing MITM attacks.
 SSL is now replaced by TLS or Transport Layer Security certificates issued by a third-party certificate authority or CA.

-SSL/TLS certificates use encryption to scramble the data and make them unreadable for hackers.
+SSL/TLS certificates use encryption to scramble the data and make them unreadable to hackers.
 If you want to install an SSL/TLS certificate, you need to apply for it to a CA and for which you need to own a domain or furnish organizational details.
 After scrutinizing these details, a CA issues an SSL/TLS certificate for your website, which will have a secure padlock against the URL indicating HTTPS protocol.

-Issue of certificate is executed based on the type of validation which are of two major categories,
+Issue of certificate is executed based on the type of validation which is of two major categories,

 Domain Validation or DV is a validation practice where only domain ownership is enough to issue SSL/TLS certificates.
 It also takes less time than other forms of validation.
 At the same time, you need to furnish complete details of the organization that owns the website or company for OV or Organization Validation.

 While most hosting service providers offer DV SSL/TLS certificates for websites, OV is common among small businesses, celebrities, and professionals owning a website.
 However, if you are an eCommerce business and want to secure your website, EV SSL certificate is far more comprehensive.

 For EV validations, CA checks on organizations’ credibility, operations, legality, and other aspects.
-This helps online businesses or eCommerce stores to establish trust among customers.
+This helps online businesses or eCommerce stores establish trust among customers.

 #2.
 Update your software